 Option 2 - Full Choice CSA

-At this time of year, when my income is the lowest, I have the most expense.
-These come not only in the form of seed, but also in a variety of supplies: materials for the soil mix I start the seeds in, row cover to protect tender seedlings from the elements, propane to heat the greenhouse, etc...
-When you make your CSA payments earlier, it allows me to purchase these supplies without stress and also to plan how many households I need to plant for.
-To this end, I am offering a $10 discount to those who pay in full by February 1.
+At this time of year, when our income is the lowest, we also have the most expenses.
+These come not only in the form of seed, but also in a variety of supplies: materials for the soil mix we start the seeds in, row cover to protect tender seedlings from the elements, propane to heat the greenhouse, wages for our hard-working farm crew, etc...
+When you make your CSA payments earlier, it allows me to purchase these supplies without stress and also to plan how many households we need to plant for.
+To this end, I am offering a $10 discount to those who pay in full by January 15.
 To hold a spot in the CSA, please make a deposit of $150.
 Shares will be filled on a first come, first serve basis.
 The remainder of the payment is due by March 31.
 You can mail a check or money order to the following address.
-Alternately, you can go to the "Shop" button on my home page and purchase a share through my on-line store.
+Alternately, you can go to, www.onlinefarmmarkets.com/christopher-farm and purchase a share through my on-line store.

 5305 W. 500 S.